LiberlandHacker/OSSP-CS/course-options.md

 ##### PROJECT: Mini Underground Bunker
 * Pre-work
   * Design the structure.
+    * Water-resistance
+      * Ensure that the design of the bunker includes a good drainage system to channel water away from the bunker.
+The slope of the bunker floor should also be designed in such a way that water drains away from the structure.
+      * Water-resistant concrete mix: Use a water-resistant concrete mix, which contains additives such as silica fume, fly ash or slag.
+These additives help to reduce the size of the pores in the concrete and make it less permeable to water.
+      * Sealants: Apply a waterproof sealant to the surface of the concrete bunker.
+There are different types of sealants, such as acrylic, epoxy, and polyurethane.
+Choose a sealant that is suitable for the conditions in which the bunker will be used.
+      * Membrane systems: Consider using a waterproof membrane system.
+A membrane system involves placing a layer of waterproof material over the concrete.
+This layer can be made of various materials such as PVC, bitumen, or EPDM.
+      * Drainage: Install a proper drainage system to ensure that water is diverted away from the bunker.
+This can include French drains, sump pumps or other systems.
+    * Physical strength
+      * Use scientific principles to distribute the forces that the structure will experience.
+    * Aesthetics
+      * Make it look cool.
+      * Furniture
+    * Redundancy
+      * Redundant power
+      * Redundant entries/exits
   * Permitting
     * Pick a municipality.
     * Go through a mock permitting process as if you were to actually build a struture in that municipality.
     * Research all rules and regulations for that community.
 Write a report on land use restrictions for that jurisdiction.
+    * In real life, get parents' permission for location of bunker project.
   * Calculate upfront and ongoing costs
     * 20+ acres lot in that town (price, agent, closing costs, transaction fees and taxes).
     * Permitting/regulatory approval costs (fees, paperwork, sitting through bureacracy).